JetBrains/intellij-platform-plugin-template/README.md

 > annotations = { group = "org.jetbrains", name = "annotations", version.ref = "annotations" }
 > ```

-Keeping the project in good shape and having all the dependencies up-to-date requires time and effort, but it is possible to automate that process using [Dependabot][gh:dependabot].
+Keeping the project in good shape and having all the dependencies up to date requires time and effort, but it is possible to automate that process using [Dependabot][gh:dependabot].

 Dependabot is a bot provided by GitHub to check the build configuration files and review any outdated or insecure dependencies of yours – in case if any update is available, it creates a new pull request providing [the proper change][gh:dependabot-pr].